 Today, after countless hours of advocacy, networking, and partnership building, and as a direct result of our 2017 Philanthropy Retreat, on March 6, 2018, it was officially announced that St. Croix Foundation had successfully made the case for inclusion and membership in the Southeastern Council of Foundations (SECF), which boasts a network of over 300 foundations serving the U.S. southeast.
 SCF was also awarded a major grant from W.K.
 Kellogg Foundation in March of this year to support St. Croix nonprofit recovery efforts.
-That grant and the SECF membership represent 'firsts' for the U.S. Virgin Islands and notable new members of the SECF family The following organizations have joined or reconnected with SECF since our previous issue.
+That grant and the SECF membership represent 'firsts' for the U.S. Virgin Islands and notable

+The following organizations have joined or reconnected with SECF since our previous issue.

 Look forward to seeing them at our events and programs - and give them a warm welcome!

-The Alemance Community Foundation, which recently spun off from The Community Foundation of Greater Greensboro, is based in Burlington, North Carolina.
+The Alamance Community Foundation, which recently spun off from The Community Foundation of Greater Greensboro, is based in Burlington, North Cardina.
 Gavin Sands Stevens is the executive director.

 The Asian Foundation has reconnected with SECF.
-The independent foundation, based in Knowlile, Tennessee, focuses its grantmaking on arts & culture, community & economic development, education, the environment and health.
-Andrea Bailey Cox is executive director.
-The Bobble Bailey Foundation is an independent foundation based in Atlanta, focused on arts & culture, human services and education.
-Its chairman is Audrey Morgan.
+The Independent foundation, based in Knoxville, Tennessee, focuses its grantmaking on arts & culture, community & economic development, education, the environment and health.
+Andrea Balley Cox is executive director.

+The Bobble Balley Foundation is an independent foundation based in Atlanta, focused on arts & culture, human services and education: its chairman is Audrey Morgan.

 The Fred B. and Ruth B. Zigler Foundation, a family foundation based in Jennings, Louisiana, has reconnected with SECF.

 The Greater Pinebelt Community Foundation, based in Hattiesburg, Mississippi, has reconnected with SECF.
 Mike Dixon is the executive director.

 The John D. and Catherine T. MacArthur Foundation, based in Chicago, is expanding its work in the Southeast.
 The independent foundation's priorities in the region include climate solutions and housing.
-Methodist Health System Foundation is a health legacy funder based in Slidell, Louisiana, dedicated to the support, development and management of health related programs and services for the benefit of the citizens of East New Orleans and beyond.
-Wendy Beron is the president & CEO.
-The St. Croix Foundation for Community Development is the first SECF member from outside the mainland U.S. Located in Christiansted on Saint Croix, part of the U.S. Virgin Islands, the community foundation serves as both a strategic grantmaker and a direct services provider.
-Dearna James is the executive director.
-The Zalik Foundation is a family foundation based in Sandy Springs, Georgia, focused on arts & culture, community & economic development, education, the environment and health.
-Amanda Abrams is the executive director.

-achievements for the St. Croix Foundation and our Nonprofit Consortium.
+Methodist Health System Foundation is a health legacy funder based in Sidelli, Louisiana, dedicated to the support, development and management of health-seleted programs and services for the benefit of the citzens of East New Orleans and beyond.
+Wendy Baronis the president & CEO.

+The St. Croix Foundation for Community Development is the first SECF member from outside the mainland U.S. Located in Christiansted on Saint Croix, part of the U.S. Virgin Islands, the community foundation based in Sandy Springs, Georgia, Tocused on arts & culture, community & economic development, advisable to the community and health.
+Amande abreas is the every line of the community of the communi achievements for the St. Croix Foundation and our Nonprofit Consortium.